emscripten-core/emscripten/site/source/docs/tools_reference/emsdk.rst

 The following topics explain how to perform both common and advanced maintenance operations, ranging from installing the latest SDK through to installing your own fork from Github.

+.. note:: The examples below show the commands for Windows and Linux.
+The commands are the same on Mac OSX, but you need to replace **emsdk** with **./emsdk**.

+.. _emsdk-get-latest-sdk:

 How do I just get the latest SDK?
 ------------------------------------------------------------------------------------------------
 Use the ``update`` argument to fetch the current registry of available tools, and then the ``latest`` target to get the most recent SDK: ::

+	# Fetch the latest registry of available tools.
+	emsdk update

-	emsdk update 		// Fetch the latest registry of available tools. emsdk install latest 	// Download and install the latest SDK tools. emsdk activate latest	// Set up the compiler configuration to point to the "latest" SDK.
+	# Download and install the latest SDK tools.
+	emsdk install latest

+	# Set up the compiler configuration to point to the "latest" SDK.
-Note that the commands are the same on Mac OSX, but you need to replace **emsdk** with **./emsdk**.
+	emsdk activate latest

 How do I use emsdk?